zzd1992/Adversarial-Defense-by-Suppressing-High-Frequencies/README.md

-# Adversarial Defense by Suppressing High Frequencies
+# Adversarial defense by suppressing high frequencies
 We develop a **higt frequency suppression module** based on discrete Fourier transform which is used for adversiaral defense.
 It is efficient, differentiable and controllable.
 Together with adversiaral training, we won the fifth place of the defense track of the [IJCAI-2019 Alibaba Adversarial AI Challenge](https://security.alibaba.com/alibs2019)(AAAC).
 This project is a minimum implementation of our solution.